liangliangsu/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-markdown_strict/unnamed-chunk-12-1.png)

--   The frequency of low step number (0~2000) is decreased, while the frequency of middle step number (10000~12000) is increased!
+-   The frequency of low step number (0~2000) is decreased!
+-   The frequency of middle step number (10000~12000) is increased!

 <!-- -->